(How Weight-Loss Surgery Transformed My Body and Messed with My Head)

 About the Author

-Jen Larsen is a writer and editor living in Ogden, UT.
+Jen Larsen is a writer living in Minneapolis.
 In 2006, she underwent weight loss surgery and lost almost 200 pounds.
-Six years later she’s still trying to figure out what that means in terms of health and body acceptance, but feels lucky to have experienced the full spectrum of weight and size issues on either end of the scale.
+Almost ten years later, she’s still trying to figure out what that means in terms of health and body acceptance, but feels lucky to have experienced the full spectrum of weight and size issues on either end of the scale.